techstackmedia/software-engineering-series/README.md

 ## Getting Started with Emacs

 To open Emacs in the terminal, use the `emacs -Q -nw` command, and then use `Ctrl + x Ctrl + f` to open a file by typing the file name at the bottom of the terminal.
-This command starts Emacs in the terminal without loading any configuration files, ensuring a clean environment.
+The command `emacs -Q -nw` starts Emacs in the terminal without loading any configuration files, ensuring a clean environment.
 Once Emacs is running, you can access the drop-down menu by pressing `F10`.

 ## Navigating and Editing